 Moving on after treatment

-After treatment for childhood leukemia, the main concerns for most families are the short and long-term effects of the leukemia and its treatment, and concerns about whether the cancer might come back.
+During and after treatment for childhood leukemia, most families are concerned about the short and long-term effects of the leukemia and its treatment, and the chance of the leukemia coming back.

 Follow-up exams are needed for several years after treatment.
-These visits are very important.
-The doctor will watch for signs that the cancer has come back, as well as for short-term and long-term side effects of treatment.
+The doctor will watch for signs of leukemia, as well as for short-term and long-term side effects of treatment.

 Checkups most often include careful physical exams, lab tests, and sometimes, imaging tests.
-These checkups will likely take place monthly during the first year, and then less often for at least 5 years after treatment.
-After that time, most children see their doctor at least yearly for a checkup.
+These checkups will likely be monthly during the first year, and then less often for at least 5 years after treatment.
+After that, most children see their doctor at least yearly for a checkup.

-If the leukemia returns, it usually does so during treatment or within a year or so after treatment ends.
-It’s unusual for ALL or AML to come back if there are no signs of the disease within the next 2 years.
+If leukemia comes back, it is usually during treatment or within a year or so after treatment ends.
+It’s unusual for an acute leukemia (ALL or AML) to come back if there are no signs of the disease within the next 2 years.

 Follow-up care gives you a chance to discuss questions and concerns that come up during and after your child’s recovery.
 For example, almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
-It is important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.
+Some go away soon after treatment, but others can last a long time, or might not even show up until years later.
+It’s important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.